SteveGreaves/AstroBinUploader/README.md

 # Astroimage Processing Script

+I really dislike adding session capture information to my AstroBin uploads.
+When you have many sessions it is quite tedious collecting, analysing and the entering the data.
+For some of my longer imaging session I took to adding the data to the description section, which is not the best way.
+To resolve this issue I created a simple python script.

 This script processes FITS (Flexible Image Transport System) files for astro-imaging.
 It extracts header data from FITS files, organizes the data into a structured format, and exports it to a CSV file.
-This tool creates summary of acquisition session information that is suitable for using with AstroBin..
+This tool creates summary of acquisition session information that is suitable for using with AstroBin.

+The FIT files can be stored is a structured way in a tolaly unstructured directory.
+The script collects all the FIT files in specified directory and analises the header files.

 ## Features

 - Extracts headers from all FITS files in a specified directory and its subdirectories.
 - Categorizes images into different types (e.g., LIGHT, DARK, BIAS, FLAT, FLATDARK).
-- Generates a calibration DataFrame based on specific image types and gains.
+- Generates  a dataFrame that contains information from calibration frames based on specific image types and gains.
-- Creates a lights DataFrame with detailed information, replacing filter names with codes.
+- Creates a DataFrame with detailed Lights information, replacing filter names with codes.
+- Uses this information to create a CSV file that meets AstroBin's data aqusition format.
-- Exports the processed data into a CSV file sutible for pasting into to Astrobin's aqusition data input dialogue when using the import from CSV option.
+- Exports the processed data into a CSV file.
+The contents are sutible for pasting into to Astrobin's aqusition data input dialogue when using the import from CSV option.

+-The python script is OS agnostic, so you will be able to run this on Windows, Linux or MACOS as long as you ensure the installation pre-requsites are met.

 ## Prerequisites